Murano Millefiori Pendant Value Guide

 How to Identify Murano Millefiori Pendant?

-- Look for the signature 'millefiori' pattern consisting of multiple tiny, multicolored floral glass canes fused together without gaps.
+- Look for the signature 'millefiori' pattern consisting of tiny, distinct floral glass canes fused together without gaps.

-- Examine the surface for a smooth, fire-polished finish where the glass canes have been perfectly melted into a circular disc.
+- Examine the surface for a smooth, polished finish where the glass meets the metal bezel, indicating high-quality Murano craftsmanship.

 History of Murano Millefiori Pendant